-- a) The Department of Public Works will contract on an annual basis with local contractor(s) for snow removal augmentation to the City.
-Contractor personnel will normally be assigned residential zones, City parking lots within the central business district and assist with post storm removal of snow from the central business district. - b) Contractor personnel will be incorporated into this plan (APPENDIX VI-1).
+- a) The Department of Public Works will contract on an annual basis with local contractor(s) for snow removal to augment city staff.
+Contractor personnel will normally be assigned residential zones and may assist with post storm removal of snow from the Central Business District. - b) Contractor personnel will be incorporated into this plan (APPENDIX VI).
 This appendix will be updated annually and a copy will be provided to each contractor.
-The appendix will be specific and detail performance standards for each area of responsibility. - 3.
-OTHER AGENCIES STATE, COUNTY AND CITY OF LANSING (See Appendix IX) - 4.
+The appendix will be specific and detail performance standards for each area of responsibility.

+- 3. OTHER AGENCIES STATE, COUNTY AND CITY OF LANSING (See Appendix IX) - 4.
 LEAVENWORTH PUBLIC SCHOOLS INCLEMENT WEATHER PROCEDURE/FORT LEAVENWORTH